First Analysis of Jupiter in Gamma Rays and a New Search for Dark Matter

-Detecting, or ruling out, Jovian gamma ray emission would have important implications for DM.
+Detecting, or ruling out, Jovian $\gamma$-ray emission would also have important implications for Dark Matter (DM).
 DM in the Galactic halo can be captured by Jupiter if it scatters with Jovian matter, loses sufficient kinetic energy, and becomes gravitationally bound.
 Jupiter is an advantageous DM detector for several reasons.
 First, compared to the Sun, it has a much cooler core.
-This low core temperature means that less kinetic energy is transferred to the DM, making it easier to capture and retain dark matter after the initial scattering.
-While DM evaporation inhibits Solar DM limits below a few-GeV, studies of Jupiter can probe MeV-scale DM.
+This low core temperature means that less kinetic energy is transferred to the DM, making it easier to capture and retain DM after the initial scattering.
+While DM evaporation inhibits Solar DM limits below a few-GeV, studies of Jupiter can probe lighter DM.
 Second, compared to other planets, Jupiter is heavier and has a larger radius.
 This means it can capture more DM, and consequently has a larger DM annihilation rate.
-Third, Jupiter is the closest gas giant to Earth, indicating it should have the largest flux from any DM signal.